 Example scientific studies:

-- A further 3study showed phosphidylserine improved mood after a stressful event, compared to placebo.
+- A further 3The Influence of Phosphatidylserine Supplementation on Mood and Heart Rate when Faced with an Acute Stressor – Benton et al. (2016)study showed phosphidylserine improved mood after a stressful event, compared to placebo.
 Notably this was cognitive stress (mental arithmetic), rather than exercise induced stress.

 Kirk Parsley’s Sleep Remedy